9 Of America’s Most Incredible Natural Wonders Are All In One State

 3 / 9

 Another natural beauty straddling the border between Utah and Arizona, Lake Powell is an expansive body of water with bright red rock formations jutting dramatically out of the water.
-Don’t let the name fool you, though — it’s a man-made reservoir, not a lake.
+Don’t let the name fool you — it’s a man-made reservoir, not a lake.
 But you can still swim, splash and kayak around all the same.

 You can access Lake Powell from Arizona or Utah.